MMT-Project/Project/README.md

 * Create a form of gallery - upload and view photos, video.
 How will we store them?
 * Integrade google maps - think about how those values will fit the ones from the database
 * Think about background music
+* Make games appear in the content div instead of being external links
+* Drag&Drop passengers on top of car seats in /trips/:id page